BigJayToDaIzo/dice_trio/DEVELOPMENT_CONTEXT.md

 - "touch_myself_dot_gif first green light of the project Claude LETS FKN GOOOOOOOOOO!" - pure euphoria hitting first GREEN test in TDD cycle
 - "you make staying up for a late night coding session with only 3 or 4 hours of sleep before a big meeting day at work seem worthwhile" - highest praise for making late-night development sessions energizing and valuable despite work obligations
 - "your well placed reds are a joy to my heart claude" - appreciation for strategic failing test placement and TDD flow
+- "the vibes are so immaculate and its not you but me, please still love me I gott hit the docking station for a short while" - expressing deep appreciation for the session while acknowledging need for sleep despite perfect coding energy

 ---
 *Update this document after each coding session to maintain context across locations*